Content on this page was generated by AI and has not been manually reviewed.

 How do I export OpenVPN client configurations from EdgeRouter X?

 Use the EdgeOS GUI to generate and export client configuration files .ovpn for each client device.
 You can then import these files into OpenVPN clients on various platforms.
-Use vpn on edge for privacy, security, and faster browsing in Microsoft Edge: setup, tips, and best practices
+Does youtube detect vpns and how to watch without issues in 2026

 What are common issues with VPN on EdgeRouter X?